HarshKapadia2/networking/ssh.md

         -   Eg: Zlib, etc.
 -   `C -> S`: Key Exchange Initialization (`KEXINIT`)

     -   The client sends the server all the algorithms it supports.
 (Packet nos.
-27and 28 in the image below.)
+27 and 28 in the image below.)
     -   The list is in order of preference.
 The ones at the start/top of the list are more preferred by the client than the ones below it.

     <p align="center">